UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started/software-tools.md

 <img src="../img/DeviceManager.png" width="300px">

-If there are no exclaimation marks next to any of the ST devices, you can [skip the next section](#Visual-Studio-Code)
+If there are exclaimation marks next to any of the ST devices, please refer to the [section on troubleshooting](troubleshooting.md).

-## ST Link Drivers and Utilities
-If there are exclamation marks against any of the ST devices, you may need to install the driver manually.
-There are also some additional tools that you may need from time to time.

-* ST Link Drivers ([STSW-LINK007](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-utilities/stsw-link009.html)) - the latest version of the ST Drivers for Windows
-* ST Link Update ([STSW-LINK007](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-link007.html)) - used to upgrade the firmware on your Nucleo Board (all host platforms)
-* STM32 ST-LINK utility ([STSW-LINK004](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/stsw-link004.html)) - a useful tool for resetting and wiping boards.
-Rarely needed but sometimes useful

-To obtain these packages, you need to create an account on st.com first.
-Please speak with one of the staff members if you have trouble doing this.

 <img src="../img/icons/vscode.png" width="80px" align="right" >